Vladislav Tretiak: International playing career

-Post retirement
+Post-retirement

 Tretiak retired in 1984, following a 2–0 victory over Czechoslovakia.
 He was awarded Order of the Red Banner of Labour (1984).
 In 1987 Tretiak wrote an autobiography, Tretiak, The Legend.
 He was named to the Hockey Hall of Fame in 1989, the first Soviet player to be honored.

 In 1990, Mike Keenan hired Tretiak as a goaltender coach for the Chicago Blackhawks, which allowed him to coach goaltenders including Ed Belfour, Dominik Hašek, and Jocelyn Thibault.
+Under Tretiak's guidance, Belfour won two Vezina Trophies and two Jennings Trophies.
+Belfour and Hašek (serving as the backup in Chicago, who was later traded to the Buffalo Sabres and enjoyed his greatest success there) would eventually be named to the Hockey Hall of Fame.
 Keenan was so impressed with Tretiak's abilities in practice that he suggested the 38-year-old might still be able to play in the NHL.
 Tretiak said that coaching was the next best thing to playing in the NHL.
 After leaving the Blackhawks, Belfour wore uniform number 20 as a tribute to Tretiak.
 Numerous other goalies, including Evgeni Nabokov, also wore number 20 as a tribute to Tretiak.

 In 2000, he was voted 'Best Russian Hockey Player' of the 20th century.
-He was a vital cog for some of the most dominant hockey teams in history and is now considered one of hockey's greatest ambassadors.

 Tretiak was elected to the State Duma as a member of the United Russia party in December 2003, representing the Saratov constituency.
 He is chairman of the State Duma Committee on Physical Culture, Sport, and Youth.

 He continued to work for the Chicago Blackhawks until the start of 2006–07 season.
 On 25 April 2006, his 54th birthday, Tretiak was elected head of the Russian Ice Hockey Federation.
 He obtained 93 out of the possible 96 votes, with the remaining three voters abstaining.
 A few days later, on 28 April, the Governor General of Canada, Michaëlle Jean, awarded Tretiak the Meritorious Service Medal in a ceremony at Rideau Hall.
 Tretiak earned the award for, among other things, his founding of the Friends of Canada organization to foster good relations between Canada and Russia.
 He was the first Russian to be conferred this honor.